 It’s no secret that online reviews can be significant, but just how important are they to a marketing campaign?
 Can they really make or break a sale?
 Can the quantity or quality of the reviews you receive have that big of an impact on your company’s bottom line?
-You will your answer after reading this article.
+You will find your answer after reading this article.

 The number of online consumers who read and trust online reviews is increasing.
 According to a survey by BrightLocal, 88 percent of consumers trust online reviews as much as a personal recommendation—which is astounding, considering most online reviews are posted by total strangers.
 The same survey found that only 12 percent of the population did not regularly read reviews for consumer products.